Farm and Ranch Management (Farm and Ranch)

 The BSC Ag Club is dedicated to helping the students of BSC ATNR through career development, service opportunities, professional networking, and education enhancement.
 BSC Ag Club also promotes interest in agriculture, educates the general public about the importance of agriculture, inspires interpersonal interactions, and enhances students' understanding of local and global agricultural industries.

 Students are eligible for a variety of scholarships.
 The BSC Foundation provides two ND Ag Association scholarships, four Ervin and Dorothy Bourgois Memorial Scholarships along with assorted academic scholarships.
-Five scholarships are also available through the CHS Foundation.
+Eight scholarships are also available through the CHS Foundation.